 - In (September 2020) the Pembrokeshire Coast National Park Local Development Plan 2 (end date 2031) was adopted by Pembrokeshire Coast National Park Authority. - In (February 2013) the Pembrokeshire County Council's Local Development Plan 1 (end date 2021) was adopted by Pembrokeshire County Council. - 3.
-Supplementary Planning Guidance does not form part of the two Local Development Plans, but when adopted has significant weight in deciding whether a proposal can receive planning permission. - 4.
-While only the policies in the development plans have special status in deciding planning applications, (i.e. for the purpose of any determination under the Planning Acts, the determination must be made in accordance with the relevant Plan unless material considerations indicate otherwise), Supplementary Planning Guidance may be taken into account as a material planning consideration. - 5.
-In making decisions on matters that come before it, Welsh Government and the Planning Inspectorate will give substantial weight to approved supplementary planning guidance which derives from and is consistent with the approach set out in national policy on the preparation of Local Development Plans.
-Put simply the requirements of the legislation mean that the following needs to be taken into account when considering a proposal: - a.
-Whether the proposal meets the requirements of policies within the relevant Development Plan; and - b.
-Weigh up all the other planning considerations to see whether they outweigh the conclusion of the relevant Development Plan. - 6.
+While only the policies in the adopted development plans have special status in deciding planning applications, (i.e. for the purpose of any determination under the Planning Acts, the determination must be made in accordance with the relevant Plan unless material considerations indicate otherwise), Supplementary Planning Guidance can be taken into account as a material planning consideration provided it is derived from and is consistent with the adopted development plan and has itself been the subject of consultation, which will carry more weight. - 4.
 This Supplementary Planning Guidance provides detailed information regarding how planning applications with the potential to impact upon archaeology within Pembrokeshire will be dealt with.
-It also provides information on the way in which Development Plan policies will be applied.

-- 7. This Guidance is intended to assist all applicants seeking planning permission whether their proposed development is large or small in scale.
+It also provides information on the way in which Development Plan policies will be applied. - 5.
+This Guidance is intended to assist all applicants seeking planning permission whether their proposed development is large or small in scale.
 As developers will be expected to meet the costs of archaeological work (see Appendix 2 Considerations for Undertaking Archaeological Work), this document will assist in guiding non-specialists through the planning procedures and any archaeological work that may be involved.
-Information is provided on where to seek information and specialist advice and how to secure the services of professional archaeological contractors. - 8.
-This Guidance document has been prepared in consultation with the Dyfed Archaeological Trust (Development Management section): the authorities' professional advisors on matters relating to the historic environment. - 9.
+Information is provided on where to seek information and specialist advice and how to secure the services of professional archaeological contractors. - 6.
+This Guidance document has been prepared in consultation with the Dyfed Archaeological Trust (Development Management section): the authorities' professional advisors on matters relating to the historic environment. - 7.
 This Supplementary Planning Guidance is divided into three parts: - a.
 Section A provides information on getting early advice - b.
 Section B advises on what happens before a planning decision is made - c.
-Section C advises on what happens following a decision being made. - 10.
-The appendices provide more detailed advice on various technical issues involving archaeology in the planning process.
-They also include a list of useful contacts.
+Section C advises on what happens following a decision being made.